-While a total on-farm collection scheme also met the criteria, it was rejected because of the prohibitive cost of visiting up to 38,500 individual farms across New Zealand (Federated Farmers data).
-The logistics of scheduling up to 38,500 farms collection visits, some more than once annually, would be hugely complex and resource intensive - and likely to be prohibitively expensive.
+While a total on-farm collection scheme also met the criteria it was rejected because of the prohibitive cost of visiting up to 38,500 (federated farmers) individual farms across New Zealand.
+The logistics off scheduling 38,500 farms collection visits, some more than once, would be hugely complex and resource intensive - and likely to be prohibitively expensive.

-Importantly, all the preferred options met the criteria of reducing environmental harm and that funding would come from the producers of the farm plastics.
-In this way applying the concept of extended producer responsibility, or EPR, and providing a free service for farmers, growers and farm contractors that also meets the MfE gazette guidelines.
+Importantly all the preferred options met the criteria of reducing environmental harm and that funding would come from the producers of the farm plastics.
+In this way applying the concept of extended producer responsibility, or EPR, providing a free service for farmers, growers and farm contractors which also meets the MfE gazette guidelines.

-Effective Effective Fair Fair Efficient Efficient Circular resource use and waste minimisation Reduction in environmental harm Move costs and responsibilities to producers Encourage full sector participation Minimal costs placed on the public and end users Sustainable and efficient delivery mechanisms Legislation Voluntary & Accredited Scheme Yes Yes Unlikely (Free-rider issues) No Yes Yes Regulated & Accredited Scheme Yes Yes Yes (Compliance and enforcement) Yes Yes Yes Take-back Scheme (regulated & accredited) Yes Yes Yes Unlikely (Moderate participation) No Unlikely (No tangible incentives) Delivery Farmer/Grower drop-off at regional recovery hub Yes Yes No (High farmer and grower cost) No No (Farmer and grower incur cost of collection) No Farmer/Grower drop-off at nearby site & targeted on-farm Collections Yes Yes Yes Likely (With incentives and targeted marketing focus) Yes Yes All on farm collections Yes Yes Yes (Cost is prohibitive) Yes Yes Yes (Operationally complex) Eight regional recovery hubs Yes Yes Yes Yes Yes Yes Two regional recovery hubs (one in the South and one in the North Island) Yes Yes Yes Yes Yes No (Transport costs high and logistics complex)
+Effective Effective Fair Fair Efficient Efficient

+Circular Reduction in Move costs Encourage full Minimal costs Sustainable

+resource use environmental and sector placed on the and efficient

+and waste harm responsibilities participation public and end delivery

+minimisation to producers users mechanisms

+Legislation

+Voluntary & Yes Yes Unlikely No Yes Yes

+Accredited (Free-rider

+Scheme issues)

+Regulated & Yes Yes Yes Yes Yes Yes

+Accredited (Compliance

+Scheme and

+enforcement)

+Take-back Yes Yes Yes Unlikely No Unlikely

+Scheme (Moderate

+(regulated & participation) (No tangible

+accredited) incentives)

+Delivery

+Farmer/Grower Yes Yes No No No No

+drop-off at (High farmer and (Farmer and

+regional grower cost) grower incur

+recovery hub grouter cooty cost of

+collection)

+Farmer/Grower Yes Yes Yes Likely Yes Yes

+drop-off at (APUL 1

+nearby site & (With incentives

+targeted on-farm and targeted marketing focus)

+collections marketing locus)

+All on farm Yes Yes Yes Yes Yes Yes

+collections (Operationally

+(Cost is complex)

+Fight regional prohibitive) Vaa Vaa Vaa

+Eight regional Yes Yes Yes Yes Yes Yes

+recovery hubs N.

+Two regional Yes Yes Yes Yes Yes No

+recovery hubs (Transport costs

+(one in South high and

+and one in North logistics

+Island) complex)